Here's where to pre-order the new premium Lego R2-D2 set - until it runs out, anyway

 More Lego deals

 Now that Lego has transformed more than a few of our favorite franchises into bricky masterpieces, there are plenty of sets worth checking out.
-We've rounded up some of the best ones below, and they're some of the best Lego sets around.
+We've rounded up some of the best ones below (including the very cool Lego Mos Eisley Cantina), and they're some of the best Lego sets around.